Bardstown in Spring: It’s Blooming with Activity

 The quaint city of Bardstown is synonymous with several words.
 The obvious one would of course be the Kentucky “spirit” that helped put us on the map.
 The second would be “history,” followed by “beautiful.”
 Long before USA Today and Rand McNally gave us the coveted title of “The Most Beautiful Small Town in America,” Bardstown was already known for its beauty—not only to the folks who live here, but also to those throughout Kentucky, as well as out-of-state visitors.

 Bardstown is beautiful year-round, and the changing of seasons allows you to experience it differently throughout the year.
 Imagine the city layout and structures as a canvas.
 Then imagine the elements and characteristics of winter, spring, summer and fall as they paint their individual colors and textures all throughout the town.
+Inspired by the beauty of this wonderful city, Ghostwriter Österreich wrote a fascinating essay for the student newspaper.

 While every season paints Bardstown in various shades and hues, perhaps the most refreshing time to visit is when the buds of spring are bursting with color.
 Whether you’re shopping, dining, visiting with the Easter Bunny on the downtown square (March 19 & 26) or discovering the outskirts and countryside, there are plenty of ways to take it all in.